Administrator’s guide

 Cartridge provides a way to control VShard rebalancer via WebUI and GraphQL API.
 You can operate rebalancer mode and change rebalancer settings on each replicaset or instance.
 It can be useful to stop rebalancer or choose rebalancer instance manually.

-To change rebalancer mode, click on “Rebalancer mode” button next to “Failover” button and choose desired mode:
+To change rebalancer mode, click on “Rebalancer mode” button next to “Failover” button and choose desired mode (default mode is “auto” – it’s the same as rebalancer mode in previous versions):

 To change rebalancer settings on replicaset, click on “Edit replicaset” button and then choose desired rebalancer state (“unset” means abcence of the value):